(IR)REVERENCE: A conference in Celebration of the 50th Anniversary of Chinua Achebe’s novel "Arrow of God." October 6-9, 2014

 Achebe’s concern with myth, memory, history, power, and the processes of telling open-ended stories have inspired our focus on the notion of (ir)reverence.
 While Things Fall Apart is familiar to many readers, Arrow of God is seen by many critics as his masterwork.
 While Achebe’s work is playful and humorous, it simultaneously offers profound reflections on spirituality, choice, and possible futures.
 His eye for emotional and social detail is shaped by a critique of racism, gendered inequality, and colonial domination.
 Achebe’s reinvention of the novel through the use of proverbial speech is an organizing principle showing his penchant for double voicing; simultaneously saying something and its opposite, poking fun in sincere tones, chastising with a humorous twinkle in his eye.
 This conference traces continuities and discontinuities across half a century and a global network of places to triangulate on issues of moral, political, and cultural transformation at the core of Achebe’s work and contemporary African expression.
 Our main focus will be examining irreverence as a technique for living, a way to confront power, and method of telling stories.

-Sponsored by Center for Peace and Global Citizenship, Hurford Center for Arts and Humanities, Koshland Integrated Natural Science Center, Distinguished Visitors Office, Anthropology, Biology, English, First Year Writing (Haverford); African Consortium, Black Studies, French and Francophone Studies (Swarthmore); Education, Africana Studies, Andrew W. Mellon Foundation Grant to Bryn Mawr College for "Creating a Vital and Sustainable Curriculum for the 21st Century" (Bryn Mawr).
+Sponsored by Center for Peace and Global Citizenship, Hurford Center for Arts and Humanities, Koshland Integrated Natural Science Center, Distinguished Visitors Office, Anthropology, Biology, English, Office of Multicultural Affairs, First Year Writing (Haverford); African Consortium, Black Studies, French and Francophone Studies (Swarthmore); Education, Africana Studies, Andrew W. Mellon Foundation Grant to Bryn Mawr College for "Creating a Vital and Sustainable Curriculum for the 21st Century" (Bryn Mawr).